xCDAT/xcdat/README.rst

 Features must meet the following criteria before being considered for implementation:

 1. Feature is not implemented by ``xarray``
-2. Feature is not implemented in other actively developed xarray-based packages
+2. Feature is not implemented in another actively developed xarray-based package

    - For example, ``cf_xarray`` already handles interpretation of CF convention attributes on xarray objects